nus-cs2103-AY2021S2/ip/README.md

 Prerequisites: JDK 11

 1. Download the latest release from [here](https://github.com/SoonKeatNeo/ip/releases/).
 1. Double click the downloaded JAR file.
-If pathing is not set up, then you will have to use: `java -jar dukenukem.jar`.
+If pathing is not set up, then you will have to use: `java -jar duke.jar`.

 ### Features
 DukeNukem can help you to manage Deadlines, Events and To-Dos.